 People get hurt in all sorts of ways – car accidents, slip and falls, injuries at work, even going to the grocery store.

 When these events occur, sometimes it may seem logical to just go home and take care of your injuries yourself.
 Lots of us do this, simply because we feel like we aren’t seriously hurt at the time of the accident and that time will heal our injuries.

-No matter what the circumstances are, you should always seek immediate medical attention.
-This is true even if you do not have automobile insurance or health insurance (there are plenty of doctors that will treat you even if you have no insurance, especially if you have a personal injury claim).
+No matter how you feel at the time of your accident, you should always seek immediate medical attention.
+This is true even if you do not have automobile or health insurance (there are plenty of doctors that will treat you even if you have no insurance, especially if you have a personal injury claim).

-One reason for this recommendation is because waiting to see a doctor can negatively impact any benefits that you may be entitled to (see below) and impact the value of any injury claim you may have.
+One reason for this recommendation is that waiting to see a doctor can negatively impact any benefits that you may be entitled to (see below) and impact the value of any injury claim you may have.
 However, it doesn’t mean you can’t recover compensation for your injuries, including your medical bills, pain and suffering, lost wages, etc.; it just makes things more difficult to get fair compensation.

 Protecting Your Legal Rights After A Car Accident Or Other Personal Injury

 One thing is clear: it is important at the time of your injury to immediately report the incident to the property owner, store manager or to the police, as well as filing a police report (especially in a car crash), so as to document what happened to you.